akshaykalucha/InternshipReport_Intellify/README.md

 8. Default testing code is deployed on Heroku with Postgres db to store user data and uses Django-Staticfiles to store static data.

-9. App consist of three different microservice(app), “Accounts”, “Institute”, “Quiz”.
+9. App consisted different microservices each with scalable database deployed independently.

 10. Each app serves different purpose ranging from user auth, to online classrooms to quiz creation to live attendance mechanism.